readium/readium-css/docs/CSS12-user_prefs.md

 Required flag: none

+Override class: Chrome advanced (optional but should be applied by any means necessary if provided to users)

 To reset, change the value to `auto`.

 By default, this setting behaves as an `auto` value, it will switch to 1 or 2 columns depending on the minimum `width` available and `font-size`.